 You can also readily convert money from one currency to the other between your existing balances, getting the real exchange rate and being charged one of the lowest conversion fees in the business.

-The Wise debit Mastercard is a great means of payment for those who must travel or live abroad.
-It allows for payments in local currencies without any additional conversion fees or charges besides the initial low fee that customers are charged to convert one currency to another within their Wise accounts.
+The Wise debit MasterCard is a great means of payment for those who must travel or live abroad.
+It allows for payments in local currencies without any additional conversion fees or charges besides the initial low fee that you are charged to convert one currency to another within their Wise accounts.

 While traveling abroad, most credit card companies or banks will charge hidden currency conversion fees through giving non-market exchange rates.
 They will also charge foreign exchange rate risk for up to 2% on every purchase.

 With the Wise debit MasterCard, you will be charged no transaction fees and some of the lowest conversion fees in the business.
 The card also works flawlessly for online purchases in many currencies.